Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Expedia Personalized Hotel Search Dataset

-One can also use other enhanced estimators like the restricted maximum-likelihood (REML) estimator as discussed in Supplementary Section D. The $I^2$ diagnostic \textit{after} $\tau^2$ regularization is shown in Figure \ref{fig:sitei}(b) (blue dots), which suggest that all $I^2$ values after regularization fall within the acceptable range of 0 to 40\%.
-The results suggests that our framework are able to deal with heterogeneity issues among subpopulations, as we can perform $\tau^2$ regularization when subpopulations appear to be heterogeneous, which protects the validity of the meta-analysis approach.
+One can also use other enhanced estimators, like the restricted maximum-likelihood estimator, as discussed in Supplementary Section \ref{sec:tau2estimator}. $I^2$ diagnostics \textit{after} correction using $\tau^2$ regularization are shown in Figure \ref{fig:sitei}(b).
+Note that all $I^2$ values after correction fall within the acceptable range of 0 to 40\%.
+This result demonstrates that our framework can resolve heterogeneity issues among subpopulations through $\tau^2$ regularization, which protects the validity of the meta-analysis approach.